AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 erxgain = -3
 ```

-See the Echolink How-to for more information.

 ### etxgain=
-This option adjusts the Echolink transmit gain in +/- dbV.
-It is used to balance Echolink transmit audio on an `app_rpt` node.
+This option adjusts the EchoLink transmit gain in +/- dbV.
+It is used to balance EchoLink transmit audio on an `app_rpt` node.

 Sample:

 ```
 etxgain = 3
 ```

-See the Echolink How-to for more information.

 ### events=
 This option allows you to override the name used for the `[events]` stanza in `rpt.conf`.
 You can create events to specify that actions be taken when certain events occur such as transitions in receive and transmit keying, the presence and modes of links, and external inputs such as GPIO pins on the URI (or similar USB devices).